 For the purposes of these Shadow Allocation Rules the Allocation Platform shall be the party signing the Participation Agreement with the Registered Participant.

 For the purpose of the Participation Agreement with the Registered Participant, the Allocation Platform shall publish a consolidated version of these Shadow Allocation Rules thereto as they enter into force in accordance with the applicable national regulatory regimes.
-In case of a conflict between the consolidated version by the Allocation Platform and the Shadow Allocation Rules including the annexes as entered into force in accordance with the applicable national regulatory regimes, the latter shall prevail.
+In case of a conflict between the consolidated version by the Allocation Platform and the Shadow Allocation Rules as entered into force in accordance with the applicable national regulatory regimes, the latter shall prevail.

 Article 4